matt12117/cowboy-update/README.md

 ## Alternative methods
-If you do not want to run install script and would like replicate/edit code yourself: dl/copy code for Cowboy .sh and .desktop (txt format before .desktop declared) Edit .desktop in txt to point to shell script and add ICON location Give Cowboy .sh and .desktop executable permissions.
+If you do not want to run install script and would like replicate/edit code yourself:<br>
+dl/copy code for Cowboy .sh and .desktop (txt format before .desktop declared) <br>
+Edit .desktop in txt to point to shell script and add ICON location<br>
+Give Cowboy .sh and .desktop executable permissions.<br>
-Place Cowboy shell script in correct location
+Place Cowboy shell script in correct location<br>
-Place .desktop in correct location.
+Place .desktop in correct location.<br>
-Copy executable for your placement.
+Copy executable for your placement.<br>
-Launch from executable or run cowboy in your terminal
+Launch from executable or run cowboy in your terminal<br>

-NOTE: Cowboy is currently made for CachyOS and cosmic-terminal.
-Install script will detect your systems installed terminals and confirm your preferred terminal.